Jyothireddy-pula/Neurivox/README.md

 ## 👨‍💻 Built By
 **Jyothi Reddy Pula**
-Made with curiosity, creativity, and code 💙
+Made with curiosity, creativity, and code.

 ---